 Ada provides an optional qualification on access types that specifies and enforces that objects of such types cannot have a null value.
 Non-nullness is enforced by rules that statically prohibit the assignment of either null or values from sources not guaranteed to be non-null.

-C.15 Dangling Reference to Heap [XYK]
+6.14 Dangling Reference to Heap [XYK]

-C.15.1 Applicability to language
+6.14.1 Applicability to language

 Use of Unchecked_Deallocation can cause dangling references to the heap.
 The vulnerabilities described in 6.15 exist in Ada, when this feature is used, since Unchecked_Deallocation may be applied even though there are outstanding references to the deallocated object.